la2050/archive/_projects/2015/reconnect-la-rcla.md

   staffing and training.

    In this second phase, LA2050 grant funds ($25,000) will be used for hiring and supporting case managers, with additional funding coming from outside sources to ensure that RCLA is properly staffed at each prosecuting agency.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Justice Lab will oversee Phase 1 (Implementaton) with the local prosecuting agency over four months at a cost of $8,000 per month.
-Once RCLA has been implemented, it will require at least one compassionate, thorough, and detail oriented case manager to ensure that would-be defendants are being reconnected to their communities and volunteers are well-trained and effective.

-   LA2050 grant money will be used to partially fund one case manager at each partner prosecuting agency ($25,000).
-Therefore, if RCLA is implemented in two prosecuting agencies, then $50,000 of the LA2050 grant will be used to partially fund two case managers' salaries.
-Additional costs will be covered by funding from outside sources, as well as the partner prosecuting agencies, although the ultimate goal will be to implement and hand off RCLA to our partner agencies at no cost.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Phase 1: Implementation - $8,000 per month per prosecuting agency, which includes recruiting and training community volunteers, and developing a network of services to ensure success in reconnecting would-be defendants.

-   Phase 2: Hand off to Partner Agency - $25,000 per RCLA case manager in each prosecuting agency, with additional funding coming from outside sources such as foundations and individuals, as well as any support that the partner agency may be able to afford.

-   Phase 3: Long-Term Sustainability of RCLA - an ongoing yearly commitment of $60,000 for each RCLA case manager in each prosecuting agency.
-To give a sense of how many case managers are required at any given prosecuting agency: If the prosecuting agency is able to divert 1,000 would-be defendants, then it would require at least five case managers to manage RCLA effectively.
 How do you plan to scale the success of your proposal?: >- The success and scaling of RCLA depends on prosecuting agencies understanding the need for a diversion that involves community members in dealing with